Aircloak/aircloak/user_guides/source/installation.md

 The air container listens on port 8080 (HTTP).
 However, it will also serve HTTPS requests on port 8443 if the private key and the certificate are provided in files named `ssl_key.pem` and `ssl_cert.pem` in the configuration folder.
 In this case, you'll also need to map the port 8443 to the host.

-If everything was properly configured, you should be able to access air on port 8080, and create the administrator user using the master password provided in the `config.json`.
+In the command above, you need to replace the `desired_port` with the actual port on which you want you air to be accessible.
+If everything was properly configured, you should be able to access air on that port, and create the administrator user using the master password provided in the `config.json`.
 In the case of problems, you can check log with `docker logs air`.

 ### Configuring the cloak component